1pani/1pani.github.io/_posts/2020-03-17-customer-churn.md

 The highest F1-score came out to be 83% after multiple parameter tuning.
 <!-- Insert image -->
-Once again, I would like to highlight the important point that our main aim was to not get higher accuracy or in this case F1-score, rather to identify and analyse the features/factors responsible for a customer churning out of our product.
+Once again, I would like to highlight the important point that our main aim was to not get higher accuracy or in this case F1-score, rather identify and analyze the features/factors responsible for a customer churning out of our product.

 ### 💥 Impact created

-- First of all, I stressed on importance of clickstream data.
-We should really focus on this untapped data as this is crucial in undersatnding 360-degree customer journey experience.
+- First of all, I stressed on the importance of clickstream data.
+We should really focus on this untapped data as this is crucial in understanding360-degree customer journey experience.
-- I was also responsible for the decision to focus on analysing the customer support enquiries to know their intent.
+- I was also responsible for the decision to focus on analyzing the customer support queries to know their intent.
 - I also highlighted the decision to implement a knowledge-graph for the NiYO Bharat customer base to understand their actions better.

 ### 🏁 Wrapping up

-You might have noticed that I majorly worked at the intersection of data, engineering, product and growth.
-If you got this gist, then I was successful in highlighting what it really makes it tick in the real world of Data Science/ML at the industry level.
-You need to first understand business requirements, understand the product better, discuss the impact you can input, actually build the solution you suggested earlier, validate whether it meets the requirements, push the model/solution to production so as to be used in the product line by the customers.
+You might have noticed that I majorly worked at the intersection of data, engineering, product, and growth.
+If you got this gist, then I was successful in highlighting what makes it really tick in the real world of Data Science/ML at the industry level.
+You need to first understand business requirements, understand the product better, discuss the impact you can input, actually build the solution you suggested earlier, validate whether it meets the requirements, push the model/solution to production to be used in the product line by the customers.

 __Hope you all enjoyed reading my experience.
-Don't forget to share thisw tih your friends.
-I am open for suggestions and valuable feedback.This was my first post with many more to come further.
-Till then, keep reading, building, breaking stuffs.__ 👍💯
+Don't forget to share this with your friends.
+I am open to suggestions and valuable feedback.This was my first post with many more to come further.
+Till then, keep reading, building, breaking stuff.__ 👍💯